xfiveco/generator-chisel/README.md

 #### 4. Develop with Timber
 Refer to [Timber](http://upstatement.com/timber/) documentation if you are new to WordPress development with Timber.

-## Credits
-A lot of Chisel functionality is copied from or inspired by [Limelight Generator](https://github.com/piotrkulpinski/generator-limelight).
-Thanks, Piotrek ;)

 ## License
 Chisel is licensed under [MIT License](LICENSE).